Sri Vyasaraja pratishtha Hanuman

 Malik Kafur in Srirangam

-Malik Kafur (1296-1316) was a eunuch slave who was serving as the general in the army of Alauddin Khilji, ruler of the Delhi sultanate from 1296 to 1316.
-He was responsible for the Delhi Sultanate extending their kingdom beyond Vindhya Range.
-He had not only brought rulers of the South under the Delhi Sultanate, but he was also a person who had plundered the wealth of temples, public and the rulers of the South.
+Malik Kafur (1296-1316) was a eunuch slave who served as the general in the army of Alauddin Khilji, ruler of the Delhi Sultanate from 1296 to 1316.
+He was responsible for the Delhi Sultanate extending their kingdom beyond the Vindhya Range.
+He had not only brought rulers of the South under the Delhi Sultanate, but he was also a person who had plundered the wealth of temples, the public, and the rulers of the South.
 His act of destroying the Hindu temples of the South is well recorded in History.
 Srirangam is no exception to his vandalism.
 After appointing a representative of the Delhi Sultanate in the territories he owned in the South, he left for Delhi with the loot.

 Namperumal

-The uttsava murti of Sri Ranganatha Swamy is known by the name Namperumal.
-While the south India was in the spade of invasion by Malik Kafur, devotees of Sri Ranganatha had made a make believe temple of the deity, and had taken away the Namperumal to a safer place.
-Namperumal had to travel in hiding through safer areas, but the devotees who had accompanied the deity had performed all the poojas during this journey.
+The utsava murti of Sri Ranganatha Swamy is known by the name Namperumal.
+While south India was in the spade of invasion by Malik Kafur, devotees of Sri Ranganatha had made a make-believe temple of the deity, and had taken away the Namperumal to a safer place.
+Namperumal had to travel in hiding through safer areas, but the devotees who had accompanied the deity performed all the poojas during this journey.
 Namperumal was away from the moolavar at Srirangam from the year 1322 and returned to Srirangam in the year 1371 only after tranquility returned to Srirangam under the Vijayanagar rule.

 Vijayanagara Samrajya

 The Vijayanagara Empire was established in 1336 by Harihara I and his brother Bukka Raya I in the Deccan Plateau region in South India as its base.
-The empire rose to prominence as a culmination of attempts by the southern powers to ward off Islamic invasions by the end of the 13th century.
-The empire founded by Harihara and Bukka were supported and inspired by H.H.
+The empire rose to prominence as a culmination of attempts by the Southern powers to ward off Islamic invasions by the end of the 13th century.
+The empire founded by Harihara and Bukka was supported and inspired by H.H.
 Sri Vidyaranya, Sankaracharya of the Sringeri mutt to fight the Muslim invasion of South India.
-This dynasty was known as Sangama Dynasty.
-They had conquered the entire south India and appointed their representative known as “Mandaleswarar” to rule on their behalf.
+This dynasty was known as the Sangama Dynasty.
+They had conquered the entire south India and appointed their representative known as ‘Mandaleswarar’ to rule on their behalf.

-All the Mandaleswarars appointed by the empire were restoring the temples and were reinculcating unity among the followers of sanadhana dharma.
+All the Mandaleswarars appointed by the empire were restoring the temples and were re-inculcating unity among the followers of Sanatana Dharma.

 Change of political scene